A Virtual Learning Center for People Interested in Consensus

 by Tim Hartnett

-After reading this article or watching the video, you can test your knowledge of consensus decision-making by taking this POST-TEST.
+After reading this article or watching the video, you can test your knowledge by taking this POST-TEST.